401k Rollovers

 A 401k is a type of retirement savings account offered by employers to their employees in the United States.
 With a 401k, employees can contribute a portion of their pre-tax income towards their retirement savings, with some employers matching a portion of the contribution.

 When an employee leaves their job, they have the option to roll over their 401k into a new retirement account, such as an Individual Retirement Account (IRA), or into their new employer's 401k plan.
 This process is known as a 401k rollover.
-Below are some of the common questions and relevant topics about 401k rollovers:
+In this guide, we did our best to answer many of the common questions about 401k rollovers.

 Can I roll over a 401k while still employed?